List of Monk characters: Judge Ethan Rickover

 Monk gets involved in the investigation following Dr. Nash's death and is able to uncover evidence at the crime scene linking back to Kazarinski.
 Rickover finds out about this when Stottlemeyer comes over to his house to sign a warrant to search Kazarinski's premises.
 Fearing that Monk's involvement in the investigation may ultimately lead back to him, Rickover orders Kazarinski to kill Monk as well.
 Kazarinski poisons Monk's wipes with a ricin-based synthetic poison that will kill him in a period of two or three days.
 When Kazarinski gets hit by a train and dies while being chased by Stottlemeyer through a yard, Rickover thinks himself to be cleared of any suspicion.
 Unbeknownst to him, the day before Trudy was killed, she made a video message to Adrian, explaining how Rickover wanted to meet her in that parking garage, and also mentioning the secret affair.

 Having just found out about the video, Monk confronts Rickover and informs him that he knows he was behind Trudy's death, although he has no other evidence to back this up.
 Eventually, Monk realizes why Rickover refused to move away from his longtime house and confronts Rickover again in his yard as he is returning home, forcing Rickover at gunpoint to dig up Wendy Stroud's body.
 The body is eventually found, with both Monk and the police present at the scene, and Rickover confesses to the murders of Wendy Stroud and Trudy.
-During a coughing fit brought on by the poisoned wipes, Monk decides not to kill Rickover and puts the gun down on the sundial in Rickover's yard, which Rickover then picks up and holds to his own head, yelling "You take care of her!," before pulling the trigger.
+During a coughing fit brought on by the poisoned wipes, Monk puts the gun down on the sundial in Rickover's yard, which Rickover then picks up and holds to his own head, yelling "You take care of her!" before pulling the trigger.
 Because he is the only person left to know that Trudy's child is still alive, no one is able to figure out what exactly he meant by his final statement.
 Eventually, Monk finds an article, dated the same day that Trudy's illegitimate child was born, detailing how Wendy Stroud saved a child.
-Adrian is then able to locate his stepdaughter.
+Adrian is then able to locate Trudy's child, now a grown-up young woman named Molly Evans, who he grows to love as a long-lost stepdaughter.

 Rickover first appeared in "Mr. Monk and the End - Part I" and later in "Mr. Monk and the End - Part II".

 Molly Evans

-Molly Evans (Alona Tal) is the illegitimate daughter that Trudy had in her affair with Rickover.
+Molly Evans (Alona Tal in the series, Caitlin McGee in Mr. Monk's Last Case) is the illegitimate daughter that Trudy had in her affair with Rickover.
 She was born January 2, 1983, but was taken from her mother immediately after birth by Wendy Stroud, the midwife, at the behest of Rickover; Trudy was told that the baby had died nine minutes after birth.
 Stroud then claimed to have found Molly abandoned at a playground and took her to an orphanage.
 She is eventually adopted by a family and becomes a movie critic for the fictional East Bay Chronicle.